imacodr/Jetstream/docs/settingup.md

 Your API key will appear at the bottom, click the `Copy Key to Clipboard`

 !!! warning
-    Be careful, as soon as you exit the creation screen you won't be able to copy your key again and will need to remake the key.
+    Be careful, as soon as you exit the creation screen you won't be able to copy your key again and will need to regenerate the key.

 ![api confirmation](assets/robloxapikeyconfirm.png)